-The Nike React Element 55 sneaker generally runs true to size and comes with a rear pull tab for easy access.
+The Nike React Element 55 sneaker comes with a rear pull tab for easy access.
 While the shoe has comfortable interiors, many of its users say the material remains thin and breathable.

 Comparing it again to the premium Element 87 version, the Element 55 kicks have a regular EVA removable insole compared to the cork-lined option of the latter.
-The low-top sneakers are offered in men’s and women’s US sizes 6 to 16 for men and 5 to 12 for women.
-It also comes in medium width.
+The low-top sneakers are offered in men’s and women’s sizes.

 Nike React Element 55 Style